srinjoyc/fcl-docs/README.md

 ## `AccountObject`

-This is the JSON representation of an account on the Flow blockchain.
+The JSON representation of an account on the Flow blockchain.
 | Key | Value Type | Description |
 | ---- | ---------- | ----------- |
 | `address` | [Address](##`Address`) | The address of the account |